 Are you focusing on vehicles at all this summer?
 Cubelets can model a variety of different vehicle-related behaviors.
 You could have students race robots or design robots that can perform helpful tasks such as guiding someone out of a dark room during a power outage or carrying an object across the table.
 Depending on the vehicles you are focusing on and the age of your summer students, you may want to include some Personality Swaps like the Two-Way Rotate or Two-Way Reverse Rotate (especially if you’re looking at tractors, snow plows, or other machines like oil rigs.)

 You could also use Cubelets Blockly to fine tune your robot’s behaviors.
 Get started with some Create with Cubelets tutorials!

 Amusement Parks are full of all sorts of different motions.
 From the swings to a “maze-solving” roller coaster, students will have ample inspiration to design an entire amusement park with their various rides and roller coasters.
 I recommend your students be comfortable with Cubelets Blockly in order to fine-tune their rides, and to have access to Legos/Lego People to show where and how their riders will participate in the ride.

 Have a different theme this summer that you’d like to include Cubelets within?
 Reach out to our customer support team at email@example.com so they can put you in touch with our Cubelets Educator to help you brainstorm.
-We’re always available to be your thought partner as you seek increasingly creative ways to include Cubelets in your different student-centered environments!
+We’re always available to be your thought partner as you seek increasingly creative ways to include Cubelets in your different summer camp activities and student-centered environments!